To Speak From Experience

 As a health professional, much of your day to day interaction and work is done through clients, where you are tasked with the job of helping them become healthier.
 Whether that is helping them learn how to nourish their body and understand appropriate food choices, to corroborate with them to create a fitness and active living plan, or coach them through a mindset shift around body image and wellbeing, the underlying factor is the same: the capacity to offer knowledge, insight, and advice to help someone else on their journey.

 While much of that comes from formal education adopted by you as the professional, or from reading and understanding research and content, there is also a significant portion of it that comes from experience.
 It comes from having tried out the programs you are prescribing to your clients, or having experimented with the different fitness courses, classes, and procedures that you teach.
 It comes from having had your own challenges within the health and wellness field and realm of study and seeking out appropriate solutions to address them.
 It comes from you having personal familiarity with the situation, condition or struggle that your client is presenting with, and then being able to use this to help them.
+Essentially, you know everything already for how to make your small business more successful.
 Indeed, at the root of any strong, empowering fitness and health professional is someone who can genuinely say, “I have been through that,” or “I have tried that,” and speak to their experience as a compelling contributing factor to spur a client towards success.

 In fact, in many cases, clients come to be a professional for this very reason: they have personal experience.
 Their personal experience speaks to their ability to act as an example, as they have come out on the other side.
 This experience factor is a huge drawing point for new clients in the early stages.
 As Katherine Edgecumbe explains, it helps “clients relate” to you and see you on the same level as them, and they leave with a renewed sense of confidence feeling as if you “actually understand them.”
 This self-confidence and sense of shared connection is a critical stage in fostering client relations, and as Edgecumbe says, is “half the battle,” towards reaching success in the industry.
 Half the battle indeed.
 And its the first level towards building trust and creating formidable client rapport, which will carry on and grow, allowing you to nurture your business and build increased success.
 Edgecumbe says, “I’ve found,” the best thing is to share “my real, day to day struggles with nutrition and fitness.”
 In doing so, it shows clients that as a professional you have experience and can act as an example, and offers a level of connection achieved only through vulnerability and simply giving a real life picture.
 Because really, when it comes to speaking from experience, many clients just want to know that even for those trained in being healthy and who lead the way in fitness endeavours, it’s not always easy.
 We are all only human.